osu-cass/OrcasAnalysis/README.md

 `python sentiment.py -l PATH_TO_LEXICON_SOURCE -d PATH_TO_DATA_SOURCE -f PATH_TO_OUTPUT_FILE`

 ### Example:
-`python sentiment.py -l lexicon.xlsx -d comments.xlsx -f output.txt`
+`python sentiment.py -l lexicon.xlsx -d data.xlsx -f output.txt`

 ### If the output flag is not specified the program will default to put the results into a file named results.txt

 ### Example:
-`python sentiment.py -l lexicon.xlsx -d comments.xlsx`
+`python sentiment.py -l lexicon.xlsx -d data.xlsx`

 ## List of Features